-Flying with a camping stove can be trickier than one would think.
-Don’t waste time, fuel, or lose your stove.
+Flying with a camping stove can be trickier than you might think.
+Don’t waste time, fuel or lose your stove.
 Follow these steps and check up with TSA to make sure you’re flying right with your backcountry stove!

 There’s no guarantee your stove or fuel bottles will make it on the plane with you.
 Before you fly, make a contingency plan.
 Figure out where to buy replacements when you land, or who you can borrow or rent gear from.

 If you have the luxury, we recommend that you ship the empty fuel containers directly to your destination in advance just so you don’t have to worry about it.
 In some cases, it is possible to ship fuel itself, but this usually comes with additional fees and hassle.
 It is almost always better to find it at a local retailer.

 For more information on traveling with camping gear, you can visit the TSA website.
 It’s also important to check the policies of your particular airline as well; they may differ from TSA’s.

 - Which Stove Should I Bring?
 Best Stoves for Any Adventure

 - How to Get the Most Out of Your Fuel Canisters